 Spreadsheets aren’t just about the numbers

-If you look around the web, people use spreadsheets to track everything: travel itineraries, job applications, fitness routines, life goals, makeup collections, car shopping, personal libraries, wedding planning, songwriting, sports leagues, parenting, sleep schedules, even Match.com dates.
+If you look around the web, people use spreadsheets to track everything: travel itineraries, fitness routines, life goals, makeup collections, car shopping, personal libraries, wedding planning, songwriting, sports leagues, parenting, sleep schedules, even Match.com dates.
 Entire blogs are dedicated to the idea of organising our lives with spreadsheets, and the “self quantifier” movement rose out of this impulse to measure and order our daily life.
 Sure, there are apps to track some of these things, but are they well-designed apps?
 Are they just right for your needs?
 Unless it’s complex or super-important, it’s a lot easier just to make a spreadsheet.